NUWCDIVNPT/stig-manager/clientV2/docs/app-management-appdata-import-export-implementation.md

 - The client parser only recognizes object lines beginning with `{` and silently ignores whitespace-prefixed objects, arrays, and malformed lines during analysis.
 - The server catches import exceptions and converts them to progress events rather than an error HTTP status.
 - Export service errors occur after streaming has begun and the controller does not await the export promise, complicating propagation and cleanup.
 - The legacy completion message is displayed after the response ends even if the stream contained `status:"fail"`; this must not be copied.
-- V2 currently exposes the menu/route while its page is a stub and does not filter by `experimental.appData`.
+(The V2 import requires the terminal `{status:"success"}` record and treats an ended stream without a terminal record as indeterminate/failed.)

 ## 10. Recommended reimplementation architecture